 For families interested in trauma-informed treatment, the Mount Sinai Health System outpatient psychiatry clinics provide insurance-based treatment.
 To learn how to schedule an intake appointment, contact the most convenient location: Mount Sinai Beth Israel, The Mount Sinai Hospital, and Mount Sinai Morningside.

-The Center offers a variety of trainings and consultation services such as:
+The Center offers a variety of trainings and consultation services for health care professionals:

 - Didactic and experiential lectures and workshops

-- On-going clinical supervision
+- Ongoing clinical supervision

 - Organizational consultation on trauma-informed practices

 We specialize in integrating scientific and clinical information and adapting it to be consumer-friendly, child- and family-oriented, and highly practical.
 We teach clients how the trauma-informed framework functions, then help you develop practical and applied strategies that will immediately improve engagement with and healing for traumatized children, families, and staff who work with traumatized populations.

 The Center receives federal and local funding to provide trauma-informed program evaluation for the following innovative programs:

 - Men’s Empowerment Program is a program for young men of color who are survivors of violence, located within the Harlem Community Justice Center (Center for Court Innovation).
 Funding comes through the Manhattan District Attorney’s Criminal Justice Investment Initiative.